"I'd just finished The Hunger and the last thing I wanted to do was make a movie" recalled Bowie.

 ~ David Bowie

-Shooting of the film occurred over seven weeks - five in the Cook Islands and later, a further two weeks New Zealand where most of the European casting was done.
+Filming occurred over seven weeks - five weeks in the Cook Islands and later, a further two weeks in New Zealand where most of the European casting was done.

 Bowie described his character, Jack Celliers, as "an English educated New Zealand major - one of the sub heroes of the plot".